Featured Resources

 You must first take a knowledge test that covers subjects such as vehicle control, inspection, and cargo.
 Next, you'll take a road test and pre-trip inspection, which are offered together in order to evaluate your ability to drive safely.
 You must provide your own vehicle for these tests.
 Finally, you'll take a basic control skills test to evaluate your basic vehicle control skills.

-You must take all tests again if you're trying to get your CDL reinstated after being suspended for one year.
+You must take all tests again if you're trying to get your CDL reinstated after being suspended for at least 1 year.

 Refer to our Applying for a New CDL section for details about endorsement testing.